CS4432-D23/Buffer-Manager/README.md

 # Buffer-Manager

+An implementation a simplified version of DBMS buffer manager

 ## Section 1: How to compile and execute my code

 1. Put data blocks in the same directory as `Main`, `BufferPool`, and `Frame` classes